dilshan5/ttaf-mobile-sample-android-native/README.md

 Go to the `SmokeTest_Parallel.xml` .
 Right click and run the suite.

 # Running the test suite via CLI
-In the terminal window type the following command,

-``
- mvn clean install
-``

  Make sure you successfully import all the maven dependencies.
 After that run the following command to start the execution,

- mvn clean -P<suite_name>
+ mvn clean install -P<suite_name>

  ``
- mvn clean -PSmokeTest
+ mvn clean install -PSmokeTest_Parallel
  ``

 # Enable Selenium grid